Crazy-House-Team/MarNieblaFront/ReadmeB.md

 <li>Good software development practices.</li>
 </ul>

-# Design Explanation:
+# Design Explanation
 The app has several views with different options, a simple design has been chosen for a basic application, using the Mar de Niebla color palette and logo.

-# Technical and used tools
+# Technical and used Tools

  <div align="center">
   <img style="margin: 10px" src="https://logodownload.org/wp-content/uploads/2016/10/html5-logo-8.png" alt="HTML5" height="25">